guanlanhu/guanlanhu.github.io/_pages/research.md

 leads to increased mitochondrial biogenesis and reduced autophagy that preserve mitochondrial function.
 *Cellular and Molecular Life Sciences*.
 (Accepted and In Press, May 2023)

 [4] Ling, C., Versloot, C., Kvissberg, M., **Hu, G.**, Swain, N., ... & Bandsma, R. (2023).
 Modulation of the SIRT1-Autophagy pathway preserves intestinal barrier integrity and improves lactose absorption in a mouse model of severe malnutrition. *EBio Medicine*.
-(Accepted and In Press, IF=11.2)
+(Accepted and In Press, June 2023)

 <br/><br/>
 ![Meta](/assets/img/Meta.png "Meta")